When did people first use gold?

 People have been using gold to make jewelry since the Stone Age.
 You can find it just lying in little lumps in streams here and there.
 And gold is always pretty and yellow, even when it is just lying in the stream.
 But to get more gold you have to find gold mines underground.
 Because gold is both rare and pretty, it’s valuable, and people have always been willing to work hard to get more gold.

-Gold is easy to work, but it is not strong enough to make tools or weapons out of.
-For that you need bronze or iron.
 But gold is super useful as money, and people used it to made trading easier even long before they started to make coins.
 Gold is rare enough to be valuable in small amounts that are easy to carry in your pockets.
 It’s tough enough that you can carry it around all day without breaking or ruining it.
-And there’s enough gold in the world to make as much money as people need.
+And for centuries, there was enough gold in the world to make as much money as people needed.

 Spain also had a lot of gold mines, and they, too, sold their gold.
 The Spanish sold gold to Phoenician traders starting about 700 BC.
 Spanish traders got glass beads and iron tools in exchange for their gold.
 The Dacians, in what’s now Romania, sold their gold to the Greeks for fancy pottery and to the Scythians for amber.